MicrosoftDocs/well-architected/well-architected/scalability/test-tools.md

 For workloads running on virtual machines, take into consideration [VM sizes](/azure/virtual-machines/premium-storage-performance#high-scale-vm-sizes) and [disk sizes](/azure/virtual-machines/premium-storage-performance#premium-storage-disk-sizes) when benchmarking, as you may hit a particular bottleneck.
 The [Optimize IOPS, throughput, and latency](/azure/virtual-machines/premium-storage-performance#optimize-iops-throughput-and-latency-at-a-glance) table offers further guidance.

 Tools such as [Azure Load Testing](/azure/load-testing/overview-what-is-azure-load-testing) can help you simulate load and different usage patterns.
-This can help you prepare for particular scenarios that are relevant to your organization or industry. (for example how a promotion or flash sale might affect an online store)
+The simulation can help you prepare for particular scenarios that are relevant to your organization or industry. (for example how a promotion or flash sale might affect an online store)

 ## Metrics